Online reputation management: the ultimate guide

 And they expect the response quickly.
 According to Conversocial’s report ‘The State of Digital Care in 2018’, as much as 37% of consumers who use social media to complain or question brands expect to get a response in under 30 minutes.
 31% want one in under two hours and 26% expect to hear back in under four hours.
 Only 6% don’t ever expect to get a response to a complaint made on social media.

 This again underlines the importance of real-time social media monitoring.
-With Awario, you can reply to social mentions straight from the app.
+With Awario, you can not only track brand reputation, but you can also reply to mentions on most social networks straight from the app.

 4. Reply to reviews - and also don’t wait too long.